-It’s always a smart idea to get insurance for your bicycle shipment.
-Neither FedEx nor UPS offer shipping insurance.
-So, regardless of the declared value, their liability for loss or damage will not exceed the repair cost, depreciated value or replacement cost, whichever is less.
+Is bike insurance worth it?
+We think so because neither FedEx nor UPS offer insurance coverage.
+Regardless of your shipment’s declared value, their liability for loss or damage will not exceed the repair cost, depreciated value or replacement cost, whichever is less.

 Bike Shipping Boxes and Packing

 There are two kinds of bike boxes: recyclable cardboard and reusable hard cases.
 A well-packed bike is the key to preventing damage during transit.
 Let’s go over bike boxes, shipping dimensions, and packing services.

 Bike Boxes (Recyclable)

 You can get a recyclable cardboard bike box from several sources.
 FedEx offers a bike box for $25 that measures 54″ x 28″ x 8″ (126-inches length plus girth).
 The FedEx bike box is designed for bicycle shipping and it is large enough to fit most bikes.